ratoru/hledger-starter/README.md

 Before continuing read about [full-fledged-ledger](https://github.com/adept/full-fledged-hledger/wiki/Key-principles-and-practices).
 This Buchhaltung is structured after that.

+## Conventions

+- Journals are split by year.
+To allow for both `all.journal` and `<year>.journal`s we need to include opening journals and closing journals.
+For more info check the [guide](https://github.com/adept/full-fledged-hledger/wiki/Getting-full-history-of-the-account#on-the-opening-balances).

 ## Setup

 1. Install the necessary CLI tools via `brew`.